 Healthy High-Calorie Drinks

-Most high-calorie drinks are unhealthy, empty calories.
+Most high-calorie drinks are unhealthy, empty calories as most of the calories come from sugar.
 Most health experts will tell you not to drink your calories.
 Healthy, high-calorie drinks are rare to come by.
-The only way to truly ensure that you’re drinks are healthy is to make them yourself.
+The only way to truly ensure that your drinks are healthy is to make them yourself.
 Homemade protein shakes are effective because you can control every ingredient that is put into it.

 Most store-bought beverages are highly processed and filled with artificial flavors, refined-sugar, and toxic dyes.
 Carefully read all food labels and only opt for a store-bought high-calorie drink if it aligns with your wellness plan and personal health goals.

-Some of these healthy high-calorie food items also work as nutritious “cheat meals” for those of us who tend to follow a more restrictive diet.
-Incorporating some of these food items into your low-calorie diet plan every two weeks or so can prevent a weight loss plateau.
-A healthy cheat meal high in calories and carbohydrates can actually assist in jumpstarting your metabolism and regulating hormones in your body.
+Some of these healthy high-calorie food items also work as nutritious “treat meals” for those who tend to follow a more restrictive diet.
+Incorporating some of these food items into your low-calorie diet plan every two weeks or so can prevent a weight loss plateau as these foods provide nutrients the body needs.
+A healthy “treat meal” higher in calories and carbohydrates can actually assist in jumpstarting your metabolism and regulating hormones in your body.